zhanglab/psamm/docs/commands.rst

     - id: transX
       equation: X[e] + H[e] <=> X[c] + H[c]

-This equation would have a net charge transproted of +1 and the net number of protons transported from out to in of 1.
+This equation would have a net charge transported of +1 and the net number of protons transported from out to in of 1.
 This would mean that the transporter parameter line for this reaction would be: